10 BEST Places to Stay in Lake Louise

 Moraine Lake Lodge

-This may not be one of the best places to stay in Lake Louise, but instead up Moraine Lake Rd at Moraine Lake.
+This may not be one of the best places to stay in Lake Louise, but instead it’s up Moraine Lake Rd at Moraine Lake.
 Moraine Lake Lodge may be set in the most scenic setting for a lodge in the entire world on the shores of Moraine Lake.
 It’s an incredible location for a lodge that delivers high levels of service.
-Rooms are a series of Banff cabins that are spread across grounds set along the Lake.
+Rooms are a series of Banff cabins spread across grounds set along the lake.

 Inside each room is tasteful mountain decor, such as pinewood beds and a wood fireplace.
 Coffee and tea inside stations in the room are particularly nice for mornings on private balconies that offer mountain and lake views.

 Room rates include tea time, breakfast, dinner, wine, and activities such as canoeing and hiking.
 The free canoe rental at Moraine Lake is a particularly nice perk, as it costs nearly $150 an hour for non-guests.
-Guests also get to park carefree at Moraine Lake, which is highly coveted in the summer.
+Guests also get to park carefree at Moraine Lake and not have to deal with the shuttles to get there.

 Of course, for the level of service, quality of accommodation, including food, and free activities the hotel regularly sells out.
 This means that room rates can be very high in peak summer months.
 Those summer months are the only operating months as the road to Moraine Lake closes in October.